feature-engine/feature_engine/docs/user_guide/selection/DropFeatures.rst

+.. _drop_features:

+.. currentmodule:: feature_engine.selection

 DropFeatures
 =============

-The DropFeatures() drops a list of variables indicated by the user from the original dataframe.
+The :class:`DropFeatures()` drops a list of variables indicated by the user from the original dataframe.
 The user can pass a single variable as a string or list of variables to be dropped.

+**When is this transformer useful?**

+Sometimes, we create new variables combining other variables in the dataset, for example, we obtain the variable `age` by subtracting `date_of_application` from `date_of_birth`.
+After we obtained our new variable, we do not need the date variables in the dataset any more.
+Thus, we can add DropFeatures() in the Pipeline to have these removed.

 .. code:: python